Amar (1954 film): Critical reception

 Amar was released on 10 September 1954 to positive reviews.
 Baburao Patel, the editor of Filmindia, called it "a brilliant picture with a gripping human story superbly directed and acted with flawless perfection.
 A masterpiece of film craft."
 Swatantrata magazine was highly impressed by Khan's direction and commented that "Mehboob can really be proud of this achievement."
 The magazine also defended Kumar's anti-hero role, quoting Jawaharlal Nehru as "films must amuse and at the same time educate."
 Deepak Mahaan of The Hindu lauded the film for its characterization of strong female protagonists and photography of rape scenes without any nudity.
 Mahaan added: "The black and white canvas lent the story a quiet dignity, appropriate to the ethical tussle between truth and desire, moral turpitude and justice."
 In a retrospective review, Khalid Mohammed noted that the protagonists were not portrayed as "snow-white paragons of virtue" but are instead shown with "human weaknesses", which is a rarity in Indian cinema.

-Also, Amar is stated to be the most favourite film of Mehboob Khan.
+Amar is stated to be the most favourite film of Mehboob Khan.
+Actor Naseeruddin Shah called Dilip Kumar's performance in Amar as one of his favourites.
 In 2019, Rachit Gupta of Filmfare mentioned Madhubala's portrayal of Anju among her finest performances.
-Actor Naseeruddin Shah called Dilip Kumar's performance in Amar as one of his favourites.